platform-experience/K18-LAB0261/guidebook.md

-# Lab 1: The Portal Record
+# Exercise 1: The Portal Record
 ## Goal
-In this lab you will learn how to configure portals and customise their theme.
+In this exercise you will learn how to configure portals and customise their theme.

 ## Create the Portal
 1. Open your web browser and navigate to the URL of your instance.